 At the moment shipping is included in all product prices, so there is no extra to pay.
 This may change at a date in the future, depending on shipping rates.
 We only ship within Australia, and we may not be able to ship certain seeds to W.A, Tasmania and QLD depending on quarantine restrictions for each state.

 With large fruit growing to 9kg, the skin compares to a starry night, featuring bright yellow flecks and spots.
 The flesh is red and very sweet.
 The leaves are attractive in the garden, also featuring the yellow spots.
 This unusual fruit from the 1920's fell out of favour and nearly became extinct until seedsavers brought it back from the brink in the 1990's.
 A favourite of mine in the garden.

 Slightly bigger than a tennis ball-sized pumpkins with a compact bushy growth habit.
 These will not sprawl.
 You can put one in medium sized pot and get pumpkins!
 Roast whole to enjoy the sweet orange flesh, stuff or make soup or scones.
 12 weeks to harvest.
-9 fruit per plant, 4kg per plant.
+Up to 9 fruit per plant, 4kg per plant.

 Grow what we grow here on the hill!
 A mix containing all our favourites from our own backyard, the Spencer's Choice Mix, Lathyrus Lord Ansons and Matucana this gorgeous multi-coloured mix of scented sweet pea will climb a garden trellis with pure English elegance.
 Colours range from a dark maroon to white!
 Fragrant spring flowering annual, used as cut flower, sow mid summer to late autumn, spring in cooler areas.
 Contains 25 seeds.